green-sprout/green-sprout.github.io/docs/docs/general/sad.md

 - Implementation View

-The purpose of these views is to relay the structure and function of the Software in a concise manner using xml-based Diagrams whenever possible.
+The purpose of these views is to relay the structure and function of the Software in a concise manner using UML-Diagrams whenever possible.

 ## 3. Architectural Goals and Constraints